geneleaf/docs.geneleaf/Glossary.rst

     informative
         In genetic testing, a test result that reveals definitively the presence or absence of the germline genetic alteration associated with the hereditary disorder being assessed.
 In linkage analysis, the ability to distinguish between maternally inherited and paternally inherited DNA markers (polymorphisms) within or near a given gene of interest.

-    informed consent
-        A process of information exchange between a clinician and an individual or their legal proxy designed to facilitate autonomous, informed decision making.
-The informed consent process for genetic testing should include an explanation of the medical and psychosocial risks, benefits, limitations, and potential implications of genetic analysis, a discussion of privacy, confidentiality, the documentation and handling of genetic test results, as well as options for managing the hereditary disease risk.
-Also called consent process.

     inherited cancer syndrome
         Describes the clinical manifestations associated with a mutation conferring cancer susceptibility.